soler2000/RevCam/README.md

   options for balancing clarity against bandwidth.
 - Modular frame processing pipeline ready for future overlays (e.g. guidelines).
 - REST API for orientation control and camera management.
+- Optional battery indicator when an INA219 sensor is connected, showing live percentage, voltage, and current draw in the viewer.

 ## Project layout